abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 - Notes:
   - Apply this code to the element that contains the text you want to clamp. and not the container of the element.
   - In certain cases, it can be buggy, because the element that we're applying this code is also a `flex` container, so it may not work as expected.
-    - To avoid possible issues, always apply line clamping to a paragraph tag that isn't being stretched or flexed as part of `flexbox` or `CSS Grid`.
+    - To avoid possible issues, always apply line clamping to a paragraph tag that isn't being **stretched** or flexed as part of `flexbox` or `CSS Grid`.
 We can solve for this by using a wrapper `div`
+    - This is because, `clamp` doesn't remove the text, it just hides it, by trying to figure out the height of the text and then hiding the rest of it. and if you specify a bigger height than the text, it might not work as expected.

 ---